 Many camp sites have online maps.
 It can be quite handy to check it out if you do choose to have services.
 It might be easier to based nearer the facilities for example and then you can request a spot.
-Likewise shade can sometimes be an issue.
+Likewise shade can sometimes be an issue when camping with an infant.
 We always try to get some natural shade if there are some trees on the site.

 Setting up camp